-The Community of Writers at Squaw Valley, one of the oldest and most prestigious writers workshops in the country, has opened enrollment for its 2018 summer writing workshops in Squaw Valley.
+The Community of Writers at Squaw Valley, one of the oldest and most prestigious writers workshops in the country, has opened enrollment for its 2019 summer writing workshops in Squaw Valley.
 The gatherings are for serious poets and writers, and include workshops, panel discussions, and craft talks as well as special interest classes.
-Improve your craft and move closer to publication.
-The Community has a competitive admissions procedure and the level of writing is high, but interested writers and poets should not hesitate to apply.
+Founded almost five decades ago, it is now a community to many of the most eminent American writers and poets.

 - June 22 - July 29, 2019